guide

 Before you move

-2. Take a meter reading on your last day in your old home, as your existing supplier may need it.
+2. Take a meter reading on your last day in your old home - your existing supplier may need it.

 What do I need to cancel when moving house?

-You’ll likely need to cancel all your existing utility contracts when you move.
-These could include:
+You’ll likely need to cancel all your current utility contracts when you move.
+Things like:

 • Gas